CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 You can run NVUE commands to show route statistics for a BGP neighbor, such as the number of routes, and information about advertised and received routes.

-To show the RIB table for IPv4 routes, run the `nv show vrf <vrf> router rib ipv4 route` command.
+To show the routing table for IPv4 routes, run the `nv show vrf <vrf> router rib ipv4 route` command.
 To show the RIB table for IPv6 routes, run the `nv show vrf <vrf> router rib ipv6 route` command.

 ```
 cumulus@leaf01:mgmt:~$ nv show vrf default router rib ipv4 route